eoncarlyle/portfolio-website/drafts/you-should-care-about-the-english-civil-wars.md

 # You should care about the English Civil Wars

+In May 1660, Sir Thomas Fairfax crossed the English Channel with eleven other men to formally invite King Charles II to reclaim the throne.
+Fifteen years earlier, Fairfax had commanded the army that defeated and executed Charles's father.
+What made a successful revolutionary general personally restore the monarchy he'd helped destroy?

+The answer teaches us why America's founders succeeded at building an enduring republic where their forefathers had failed.
+The English Civil Wars are a cautionary tale to the liberal tradition on how strong leadership cannot replace a commitment to the rule of law and to republican institutions that are greater than any one man.
+American civic education criminally ignores this story: two decades of chaos that killed hundreds of thousands of people and devastated the lives of many more taught the liberal tradition invaluable lessons in how not to organize society.

-Less than 150 years before the American Revolution, conflict between the King Charles I and parliament over both the extent of his powers and the established protestant Church's doctrine in England and Scotland started three English Civil Wars and several knock-on conflicts between 1642 and 1652.
+Conflict between King Charles I and parliament over both the extent of his powers and the established protestant Church's doctrine in England and Scotland started three English Civil Wars and several knock-on conflicts between 1642 and 1652.
 The second English Civil War culminated in parliament trying and convicting the King of high treason before executing him in front of the palace of Whitehall on January 30th, 1649, leaving England without a king for the first time since before the Norman Conquest: the English parliament had fought and won a revolutionary war for the right to govern themselves.

-But it wasn't to last.

-Parliament launched from one unstable constitution to another before the start of the protectorate government in 1653.
-Oliver Cromwell became Lord Protector in 1653, finally bringing stability after a decade of chaos.
-But Cromwell's death on September 3rd, 1658 spelled the end to British self rule.
-His eldest son and successor wasn't nearly as capable of keeping conflicts between Parliament and the army at bay, leading to King Charles II's restoration on May 8th, 1660.
+Parliament stumbled from one failed constitution to another until Fairfax's old second in command, Oliver Cromwell, became Lord Protector in 1653.
+When Cromwell died in 1658, his eldest son and successor couldn't keep the republic together, leading to King Charles II's restoration on May 8th, 1660.

-America's founding fathers built an enduring republic, succeeding where their forefathers had failed a century earlier.
-The conflict is embarrassingly underemphasized in American civic education: two decades of chaos that killed hundreds of thousands of people and devastated the lives of many more taught the liberal tradition invaluable lessons in how not to organize society.
-The first of these lessons is on rule of law.

-## Rule of Law
+## Backdrop to the Rebellion

 Even before both sides started trying to kill each other, King Charles I and his parliaments never got along.
 While parliament only represented the wealthiest property-owning men in the kingdom, settled law was that taxes could not be raised without the consent of parliament: any king without buy-in from wealthy subjects faced an uphill climb to getting anything accomplished

 When the King called his first parliament [^useless-parliament] in 1625 the House of Commons broke with over a century of tradition and didn't grant the King the authority to collect import tariffs for life.
 Undeterred, the King simply collected the duties anyway until 1641.
 Unable to make much progress with parliament, the king decided to demand extra-parliamentary forced loans to fund the crown.
 When five knights petitioned for writs of habeas corpus, the Chief Justice of the King's Bench didn't commit to declaring the forced loans legal before the proceedings and was _sacked by the king in response_.

 The plight of the five knights meant that parliament conditioned any funding to the crown on the 1628 Petition of Right.
 This document forbade taxation without the consent of parliament, imprisonment without due process, or quartering soldiers in civilian homes without consent. [^constitutional-paralells] The King's ascent of the Petition of Right did not prevent further disagreements with Parliament and decided that the juice was no longer worth the squeeze.
 From 1629 to 1640 the King did his best to stay out of military engagements that would require funding from parliament and funding with strings attached.
 The King and his councillors used every trick in the book to raise money without parliament: